30 Day Ab Challenge Workouts for Women that Work

 Side Plank: To perfect this exercise properly, choose a side.
 If you are laying on your left side, your left forearm is going to be on the ground, as well as the side of your left foot – with your right foot setting on top of it.
 Stack your legs and hips and stabilize your body to prevent rolling from side-to-side.
 Using your stomach muscles and the muscles of your outer hips and thigh (the abductors), lift yourself off the ground, keeping your body in a straight line.

-Commonly known as the superman, but changed because women are awesome, the superwoman is a less popular core exercise for women because it doesn’t target the front stomach muscles which is most common.
+Commonly known as the superman, but changed because women are awesome, the superwoman is a less popular core exercise for women because it doesn’t target the front stomach muscles which is most common but this is actually one of the best core workouts for women.
 The superwoman is going to put emphasis on your love handle area.

 To perform this exercise properly, lay on the ground on your stomach with your arms stretched out in front of you and your legs stretched out behind you.
 Keeping both your arms and legs straight, lift them off of the ground using the muscles in your lower back.
 Make sure to keep your head forward and looking down.
 Hold the top position for a count before returning to the starting position.